 What does this mean for Vision 2050?

-The foundation principals of Vision 2050 remain.
+The foundational principals of Vision 2050 remain.
 However, we need to act now as a sector to create a set of goals that incorporate the changes and recent events we’ve collectively been dealing with.
-With cost of inputs increasing and resources constrained, we need a unifying strategy that clearly identifies roles and responsibilities for each governing body in the sector and sets out a clear path forward.
+We need to discuss the timelines for responses and consider where more immediate responses are needed.
+With input costs increasing and resources constrained, we need a unified strategy that clearly identifies roles and responsibilities for each governing body in the sector and sets out a clear path forward.